-Under the law, all new individual and small employer insurance plans, including those you get through the Marketplace, must cover maternity and newborn care -- before and after your baby is born.
-In the past, most plans sold outside your job didn’t offer much maternity coverage.
+Under the law, all individual and small employer insurance plans, including those you get through the Marketplace, must cover maternity and newborn care -- before and after your baby is born.* In the past, most plans sold outside your job didn’t offer much maternity coverage.
 Some didn't cover it at all.

 The ACA doesn't spell out all of the specific benefits that must be covered while you're pregnant and after the baby is born.
 But many preventive care services must be covered without extra out-of-pocket costs, like co-pays, co-insurance, or deductibles.
 For moms, that includes preventive services for preconception and prenatal care and well-baby check-ups plus comprehensive lactation support, counseling, and breastfeeding equipment.